Are You a Real Time Idiot? A Racing Rat on Steroids? A Twitter Zombie?

 - or loudest

 to get noticed.
-You’ll end up being a wreck like Jason Calacanis or Derek Powazek who have to piss off people to stay a celebrity.
+You’ll end up being obnoxious like the US president who has to piss off people to stay in the limelight.
 Prefer substance over boldness.

 Strive for being the